 How This Guide Was Researched

-- Official troubleshooting documentation from Google, Ecobee, Honeywell and other major manufacturers
+- Official troubleshooting documentation from Google, Ecobee, Honeywell, and other major manufacturers

 - HVAC professional forums and technician discussions